 Some FOMO examples

-For examples, look now further than the DeFi summer and DeFi 2.0.
-Remember the likes of $TIME Wonderland and Olympus DAO that were offering outrageous yields.
-Or the pumps and dumps of Doge coins, Shiba Inu and the rest of the meme coins.
-Or more recently the frenzy for coins promoted by controversial personalities like Richard Heart’s HEX.
+For example, look no further than the DeFi summer and DeFi 2.0.
+Remember the likes of $TIME Wonderland and Olympus DAO that were offering outrageous yields?
+Or the pumps and dumps of Dogecoin, Shiba Inu, and the rest of the meme coins?
+Or more recently the frenzy for coins promoted by controversial personalities like Richard Heart’s HEX?

 2. How do I know if I am experiencing FOMO

 Here are some signs that you may be experiencing FOMO in your trading or investing:

 - You feel anxious or urgently interested in a particular coin or trading opportunity, without taking the time to really understand it.

 - You are swayed by the hype or opinions of others, rather than making investment decisions based on your own research and analysis.

 - You are tempted to make impulsive trades based on a fear of missing out on a potentially lucrative opportunity.

 If you are experiencing any of these signs, it’s important to take a step back and consider whether you are making decisions based on FOMO or on your own analysis.
 It can be helpful to set personal rules for yourself, such as only investing a certain percentage of your portfolio in high-risk assets or never making a trade based solely on FOMO, to help you avoid falling victim to the dangers of FOMO in your trading and investing.